officegeek/keaonline/4_semester/it_architecture_microservice/slides/microservices.md

 ---

-> The architecture of a software-intensive system is the structure or structures of the system, which comprise software elements, the externally visible properties of those elements, and the relationships among them.
+> <span style="color:blue;">The architecture of a software-intensive system is the structure or structures of the system, which comprise software elements, the externally visible properties of those elements, and the relationships among them.</span>

 <!-- _footer: Software Engineering Institute (SEI)  Carnegie-Mellon University in Pittsburgh -->

 ---

 # The Problem of Architectural Description
-- What are the main functional elements of your architecture?
+- What are the **main functional elements** of your architecture?
-- How will these elements interact with one another and with the outside world?
+- How will these elements **interact with one another** and with the outside world?
-- What information will be managed, stored, and presented?
+- What **information** will be managed, stored, and presented?
-- What physical hardware and software elements will be required to support these functional and information elements?
+- What *physical* **hardware** and **software** elements will be required to support these functional and information elements?
-- What operational features and capabilities will be provided?
+- What **operational** features and capabilities will be provided?
-- What development, test, support, and training environments will be provided?
+- What **development**, test, support, and training environments will be provided?

 ---

-> An architectural description (*AD*) is a set of artifacts that documents an architecture in a way its stakeholders can understand and demonstrates that the architecture has met their concerns.
+> An architectural description (<span style="color:green;">**AD**</span>) is a set of artifacts that documents an architecture in a way its stakeholders can understand and demonstrates that the architecture has met their concerns.

 <!-- _footer: Software Engineering Institute (SEI)  Carnegie-Mellon University in Pittsburgh -->